 Food Day Youth Summit

-The third biennial North Country Food Day Youth Summit is planned for
+The third biennial North Country Food Day Youth Summit was held October 22, 2015

-The North Country Food Day Youth Summit is a day of workshops, networking and action planning for high school students from across the North Country region on important food issues like diet and health, sustainable agriculture, hunger in our communities, and junk food marketing to kids.
+This day of workshops, networking and action planning for high school students from across the North Country region focused on important food issues like diet and health, sustainable agriculture, hunger in our communities, and junk food marketing to kids.

 The North Country Food Day Youth Summit is made possible with the generous support of our sponsors who include the following:

 Thank you to the Parishville Center Orchard who donated apples so that the students could take part in the Food Day Apple Crunch!